KOUNOTORI5 captured and berthed at the ISS

-- Launch of the H-II Transfer Vehicle "KOUNOTORI5" (HTV5) aboard the H-IIB Launch Vehicle No. 5
+- Launch Success of H-II Transfer Vehicle "KOUNOTORI5" (HTV5) by H-IIB Launch Vehicle No. 5

 About H-II Transfer Vehicle "KOUNOTORI" (HTV)